CodingThrust/QECNotes/correlated-qec/mc-qec.typ

   where $E(sigma)$ is the "energy" of the error configuration $sigma$ given by the error model.
 The energy is defined as the log of the probability of the error configuration $sigma$ given by the error model.
 3. $p_0\/p_1$ could be estimated by the ratio of the number of logical state 0 and 1 in the simulation.

-== Parallel Tempering for free energy estimation
+== The $beta$-swap update

 The problem of the simple Markov Chain Monte Carlo is that the acceptance ratio is very low, because the logical state 0 and 1 are highly nonlocal.
 Changing the logical state from 0 to 1 is very unlikely.

-We adopt the free energy estimator proposed in @Lyubartsev1992, which is based on multiple replicas of the system at different temperatures.
+We adopt the free energy estimator proposed in @Lyubartsev1992, which is based on evolving the system at different temperatures.

-We modifty ensemble with the partition function,
+In this scheme, we modifty the ensemble with the partition function,
 $
   sum_(m=1)^M Z= Z_m e^(eta_m)
 $